 The war was not over yet, though.
 Carthage would stay a formidable archenemy of the Roman Empire for many years to come.

 K. Tipps explained that “at least three major questions emerge from the modern controversy over Ecnomus.
-The first concerns the numbers, both of men and ships, engaged in the battle; the figures provided by Polybius have been manipulated in modern scholarship, and with generally negative effect on our understanding.
+The first concerns the numbers, both of men and ships, engaged in the battle; the figures provided by Polybius have been manipulated in modern scholarship, and with generally negative effects on our understanding.

 The second item in need of correction is the largely skeptical attitude adopted in modern times towards the battle formation of the Roman fleet as described by Polybius.
-Here again, it is the testimony of Polybius himself which is more persuasive than the arguments of his critics.
+Here again, it is the testimony of Polybius himself that is more persuasive than the arguments of his critics.

 According to Tipps, “ the Roman victory at Ecnomus was most directly the result of a serious blunder – not on the part of the Carthaginians, but rather of the Romans themselves, who emerged as accidental victors when their illogical and unpredictable behavior in the opening phase of the action fatally disrupted the tactics prepared by the Punic admirals.“